Financing the additional supply of strategic materials

 For fertiliser-related Strategic Reserve support, the Department of Agriculture, Fisheries and Forestry (DAFF) acts as the initial point of contact for enquiries from proponents.

-We can direct businesses that may be eligible under the scheme to the relevant departments and will work closely with departments to confirm eligibility and prioritise proposals before engaging directly with the proponent.
+In other instances we can direct businesses that may be eligible under the scheme to the relevant departments and will work closely with departments to confirm eligibility and prioritise proposals before engaging directly with the proponent.

 Proposals will be assessed against our standard due diligence process including environment, social and financial assessments, credit, risk and legal approvals and compliance with applicable laws and regulations.